tildearrow/furnace/doc/2-interface/menu-bar.md

 # edit

-- **...**: does nothing except prevent accidental clicks on later menu items.
+- **...**: does nothing except prevent accidental clicks on later menu items if the menu is too tall to fit on the program window.

 - **undo**: reverts the last action.
 - **redo**: repeats what you undid previously.